westonganger/spreadsheet_architect/README.md

     end
   end

-  # Using responders with custom options
+  # OR Using responders with custom options
   def index
     @posts = Post.order(published_at: :asc)